ahmetb/kubernetes-network-policy-recipes/02a-allow-all-traffic-to-an-application.md

 - `podSelector` applies the ingress rule to pods with `app: web`
 - Only one ingress rule is specified, and **it is empty**.
   - Empty ingress rule (`{}`) allows traffic from all pods in the current namespace, as well as other namespaces.
-It corresponds to:

-        - from:
-            podSelector: {}
-            namespaceSelector: {}

 Now apply it to the cluster: